YL-codehub/wordle_solver/README.md

 ```
 for numpy, pyinstrument and pympler.

-Alternatively you can create a container with Docker from the provided Dockerfile (see below).
+Alternatively you can create a container with Docker from the provided Dockerfile (see below) which contains all the necessary packages.

 [Docker](https://www.docker.com/get-started/): in a terminal, in the wordle_solver directory, create a docker image (e.g. called python36_wordle) from the Dockerfile:
 ```